SoftNER: Mining Knowledge Graphs From Cloud Incidents: Knowledge Graph Construction

-To extract potential binary relations, we assume that a pair of entities that are related occur in the same sentence.
-This is similar to the approach taken by McDonald et al. \cite{mcdonald2005simple} and Zelenko et al. \cite{zelenko2003kernel}.
+Once named-entities in incidents are tagged by \softner{}'s trained NER model, we recognize pairs of related entities, that is, binary relations.
+Here, instead of directly classifying all possible relation instances ($n$-ary), we first identify whether a given pair of entities is related or not.
+With the aim of building an unsupervised framework, similar to prior work \cite{mcdonald2005simple}, \cite{zelenko2003kernel}, we use co-occurrence of entity pairs in a sentence to extract binary relations.
 By extracting all possible entity pairs that follow this assumption, we get a noisy candidate set of binary entity relations based solely on co-occurrence.

-Different from Zelenko et al. and McDonald et al., we further score each candidate tuple using a co-occurrence based measure and filter noisy candidates.
+Consequently, we then score each candidate tuple using a co-occurrence based measure and filter noisy candidates.
 In information theory, \textit{mutual information} (MI) \cite{fano1961transmission} of 2 random variables is a measure of the ``amount of information" obtained about one variable through observing the other.
 While \textit{mutual information} averages the measure over all possible outcomes, \textit{pointwise mutual information} (PMI) \cite{church-hanks-1990-word} is defined for a single event (i.e. pair of outcomes).
 Mathematically, PMI is defined as described in equation \ref{eq:pmi}.

-PMI has been applied for finding collocations and associations between tokens \cite{church-hanks-1990-word, thanopoulos2002comparative} by leveraging frequency of occurrences to approximate probabilities.
+PMI has been applied for finding collocations and associations between tokens \cite{church-hanks-1990-word}, \cite{thanopoulos2002comparative} by leveraging frequency of occurrences to approximate probabilities.
 We observe that our aim to score co-occurring entity pairs on their relatedness is analogous to these applications.
 Thus, we use a variant of PMI - \textbf{\textit{normalized pointwise mutual information} (NPMI)} \cite{bouma2009normalized}, to score each entity pair - $(e_1,e_2)$, as described in equations \ref{eq:npmi-start}-\ref{eq:npmi-end}.